Whistleblowing and Complaints Policy

 - The NSPCC whistleblowing helpline (tel: 0800 028 0285 or email: [email protected]).

-We do not encourage staff to make disclosures anonymously.
+We do not encourage individualtsto make disclosures anonymously.
 Proper investigation may be more difficult or impossible if we cannot obtain further information from you.
 It is also more difficult to establish whether any allegations are credible.
-Whistleblowers who are concerned about possible reprisals if their identity is revealed should discuss this with the Chief Executive or Chair of Trustees and appropriate measures can then be taken to preserve confidentiality.
+Whistleblowers who are concerned about possible reprisals if their identity is revealed should discuss this with the CEO or Chair of the Board of Trustees and appropriate measures can then be taken to preserve confidentiality.
 If you are in any doubt you can seek advice from Public Concern at Work, the independent whistleblowing charity, who offer a confidential helpline.
 Their contact details are set out above.

 RAISING A WHISTLEBLOWING CONCERN